 Get an UEI PDF help guide.

-2. Review project in light of Grant Guidelines and requirements.
-Register on Grants website and complete the online Eligibility Check/Letter of Intent (LOI).
+2. Review project in light of grant guidelines and requirements.
+Register on Foundant our grants management website and complete the online eligibility check/letter of intent (LOI).

 - Prospective applicants should review all guidelines and contact NMHC grants staff with any questions.